 Here too, in a similar vein as the new P2, an extra spatula in the fingerplate for the fourth finger right hand could have been added for an only-one-finger-low-C# and since key 3 normally links to key 2 (to prevent the key from unwittingly being opened when a low-B is taken) the consequence would have been that from this new fingering for low-C# you could proceed to low-B or low-Bb by adding only the fourth finger left hand.
 Very convenient indeed!

-However, since this connector between keys 2 and 3 is absent in this particular instrument and since I'm not convinced of the ergonomic correct placement for such an extra spatula, it was not (as yet?) executed.
+However, since I'm not sure of the mechanical accuracy of such a mechanism and since I'm not convinced of the ergonomic correct placement for the extra spatula, it was not (as yet?) executed.

 It goes without saying that the location and size of tone hole nr.
 4 were corrected as well.

 Was it worth it?
 Again, yes, and even more so than in the alto.
 The sound of the instrument especially in the low range and in the lower end of the second register is richer and opener.
 There is probably a wee bit more power to the sound but, like the alto, the instrument also speaks more nicely at low levels, especially over the greater lengths.
-The issues in intonation with the alto are not as acute in the tenor, probably due to a better profile of the neck, probably due to some other corrections made.
+The issues in intonation with the tenor are not as acute as in the alto.

 As in the alto, the switch mechanisms work flawlessly.
-It turned out well that the tenor was equipped with this kind of mechanisms all over.
+It turned out well that the tenor was equipped with this kind of mechanisms all over as they are far more idiot-proof than the mechanisms used in the alto.
 Spring tensions were not altered, even lowered where possible and are thus not necessarily higher than in a conventional mechanism.
 However, for the larger switches of the larger keys 3 and 5, which are both operated with a little finger, you do feel that there is some more mass to be moved.
 The new P2 is something to get accustomed to, but, like the P we already know, it comes in handy.